octopus-network/octopus-appchain-anchor/README.md

     Booting,
     /// The state while an appchain is active normally.
     Active,
+    /// The state while an appchain is under challenging, which all deposit and withdraw actions
+    /// are frozen.
+    Frozen,
     /// The state which an appchain is broken for some technical or governance reasons.
     Broken,
     /// The state which the lifecycle of an appchain is end.